PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 two-pass occurrence in its existing reversed `HardSigmoid-Mul → HardSigmoid` order rather than forcing it through the three-spec runner.

+That migration is complete.
+Four production triples now invoke `run_hard_activation_passthrough_cleanup` with stable `LAYOUT_PLAN` IDs `layout.hardswish_passthrough`, `layout.hardsigmoid_passthrough`, and `layout.hardsigmoid_mul_passthrough` in their original order.
+The late pair uses the same runner with HardSwish disabled and `reverse_hardsigmoid_order=true`, retaining the original HardSigmoid-Mul→HardSigmoid ordering; an AST contract fixes that one reversed call and the four normal calls.

+All three implementations now use shared ModelIRGraphIndex/LayoutState for input/output mutation, alias rewiring, optional Mean branches, adapter preservation, boundary-transpose removal, and pruning.
+Initial op-type guards were refined after MobileNetV3 metrics showed no-op snapshots.
+The final guards prove scalar Mul/Add/clamp chains, HardSwish residual structure, HardSigmoid-residual multiplication, and inverse terminal transposes before snapshotting.

+Sequential verification completed with:

+- `4 passed, 757 deselected` for HardSwish, standalone HardSigmoid,
+  HardSigmoid-Mul, and legacy-fanout adapter paths;
+- `24 passed` for architecture, reversed-order wiring, and deterministic efficiency checks;
+- `1081 passed, 5 deselected, 2 warnings in 137.95s` for the full direct suite;
+- Tier 1 `mobilenetv3_large_pytorch.onnx` `-cotof` evaluation with every output
+  compared, `evaluation_pass=true`, maximum absolute error `1.430511474609375e-05`; only the one changed HardSigmoid-Mul event took a snapshot across all 14 normal/late hard-activation events.

+All temporary output, log, and metrics files were deleted.
+Validation remained single-process and sequential; no dependency or TensorFlow import was added.

+Next rerun the AST frequency inventory.
+The remaining repeated raw families must each migrate as a complete indexed unit; do not partially replace structural deletion as discovered by the earlier Pad-Mul regression.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work